Abstract

 Overview

-Our proposed method is shown below for constructing textual descriptions from a genetic model.
-It consists of three steps.
-First, a Triplet classification network is trained on our synthetic dataset named GeneNetSyn, which classifies whether or not an image is a genetic model.
-Next, a YOLOv5 model identifies the constituents blocks within genetic models.
-These blocks consist of genes (geometric shapes enclosing textual elementsof gene or protein names) and activation and inhibition lines between these nodes.
-It is relatively easy to manually create a set of labeled datasets needed to train the classification network in the first step.
-This dataset simply requires images of genetic models andother publication figures paired with a binary label indicating whether or not an image is a genetic model.
-Our region detection YOLOv5 model in the second step, however, requires richly annotated datasets, which are burdensome to acquire.
-Instead, the YOLOv5 model, which was initially trained on natural image datasets, is fine-tuned using synthetic datasets.
-Furthermore, we employ learning techniques, such as domain adaptation and transfer learning.
-Before the third step, the system leverages Google OCR API to extract textual elements from the genetic models.
-These extracted textual elements, often being genes and proteins, are presented in aconvenient scheme to index the genetic model within the University of Toronto’s BAR.
-Lastly, the thesis develops an activation/inhibition line analysis system to extract a textual description of the form, “Gene A inhibits Gene B.”
+Building the labeled dataset for the first classification step is relatively easy: it simply requires images of genetic models and other publication figures paired with a binary label.
+The region detection model in the second step, however, requires richly annotated datasets that are burdensome to acquire, so the YOLOv5 model, initially trained on natural image datasets, is fine-tuned on synthetic data using domain adaptation and transfer learning.
+Before the third step, the system leverages the Google OCR API to extract textual elements, often genes and proteins, presented in a convenient scheme to index the genetic model within the University of Toronto's BAR.
+Lastly, an activation and inhibition line analysis system extracts textual descriptions of the form "Gene A inhibits Gene B."

 Datasets

-We introduce both the real and synthetic genetic model datasets titled GeneNet and GeneNetSyn, respectively.
-Training a deep neural network is a data-dependent task, thus we require large collections of data which is supplemented by richly annotated ground truth.
+We introduce both real and synthetic genetic model datasets, titled GeneNet and GeneNetSyn respectively.
+Training a deep neural network is a data-dependent task, so we require large collections of data supplemented by richly annotated ground truth.

 GeneNet